theNewDynamic/oregonsadventurecoast.com/content/sitepages/fall15.md

 .fa-w-16{ width: 1em;}
 </style>

+&nbsp;

 ![](/img/fall-15-2023-header-695x322.jpg)

 ### Embrace the Beauty of Fall with Our Exclusive 15% Lodging Special!

 Discover the magic of fall in a destination that promises adventures to invigorate and recharge your soul.
-Book a 2-night getaway at one of our participating lodging properties and unlock our Fall 15% Lodging Special. **Please contact the property directly to make your reservations and get your savings.**
+Book your getaway at one of our participating lodging properties and unlock our Fall 15% Lodging Special. **Please contact the property directly to make your reservations and get your savings.**

-*Discount is valid October 1, 2024 through November 30, 2024.
+*Discount is valid October 1, 2025 through November 30, 2025.
 Some restrictions apply and subject to change.*

 {{< spacer "50" >}}